 Millions of dollars are annually invested into coastal wetlands projects across the Great Lakes Basin.
-Explore our chart to learn about the types of projects that are funded.
+Explore this page to learn about the different types of coastal wetlands projects that have been funded.

 What's the difference between Enhancement and Restoration?

 Restoration applies to projects in which a non-wetland area (a former wetland) is restored to once again be a coastal wetland.

 Any actions within an existing coastal wetland, that increase its ecological functions, are considered enhancement.
 For example, removal of invasive plants.